vicky1997/mcdust/docs/source/dustcoagulation.rst

 ++++++++++
 In this framework, we assume that the representative particles themselves do not collide with each other (the collisions between the representative particles are too rare).
 The representative particles collide with physical (non-representative) particles whose history we do not track.
 We track only the representative particle and its evolution.

-To perform a collision we choose a representative particle :math:`i` and a physical particle which represented by representative particle :math:`k`.
+To perform a collision we choose a representative particle :math:`i` and a physical particle represented by representative particle :math:`k`.
 The probability of a collision between particle :math:`i` and particle :math:`k` is given by

 .. math::